dakep/adapense-paper-numerical-studies/README.md

 ### Simulation study

 The simulation study consists of two main scenarios and the results concerning good leverage points.
-Results for the two main scenario are computed by two separate R scripts: *simstudy-scenario_1.R* and *simstudy-scenario_2.R*.
+Results for the three simulation scenarios are computed by separate R scripts: *simstudy-scenario_1.R*, *simstudy-scenario_2.R* and *simstudy-scenario_3.R*.
 They are almost identical, except for the differences in how the data is generated.
-The instructions below only reference the script for scenario 1, and results for scenario 2 can be re-created by the exact same steps (substituting all occurrences of `scenario_1` with `scenario_2`).
+The instructions below only reference the script for scenario 1, and results for scenarios 2 and 3 can be re-created by the exact same steps (substituting all occurrences of `scenario_1` with `scenario_2` or `scenario_3`).

 The script *simstudy-scenario_1.R* computes all estimates for all settings for a single seed (i.e., a single replication).
 To compute the estimates for the 15th replication using 4 CPUs, for example, the script is called on the command line as follows: